Experimental Study on Reinforcement Learning-based Control of an Acrobot: REINFORCEMENT LEARNING FRAMEWORK

 Hereby, we weigh larger deviations from the nominal value stronger, note the square in Eq.\,\eqref{eq:rewardfunctionstandard}.
 By solving for $ H (\theta, \dot{\theta}) $, the reward received can be converted back into the current energy level $H$.
 If the terminal state~$s_T$ is reached, a high negative reward is assigned in order to penalize control leading out of the discretized region.
 Consider the general case of the Acrobot's parameters, such as $I_1$, $l_1$, etc., being unknown.
 Hereby, it is appealing to use the generic scaled energy $\tilde{H}$, within the reward function,

 where $\tilde{H}$ is proportional to the energy $H$.
-Note that, the coefficient $c_\mathrm{exp}$ has to be identified experimentally which is described in the following.
-First, the Acrobot is started at an arbitrary angle $\theta_s$.
-This leads to an oscillating but non rotating motion of the Acrobot.
+Note that, we have to identify the coefficient $c_\mathrm{exp}$ experimentally.
+This is described in the following.
+First, the Acrobot is initiated at an arbitrary starting angle $\theta_s$ resulting in an oscillating but non-rotating motion.
 We measure the angle $\theta_\mathrm{meas}$ when the angular velocity $\dot{\theta}$ equals zero.
 Second, we measure $\dot{\theta}_\mathrm{meas}$ at $\theta=0$.
-The measured values are substituted into Eq.\,\eqref{eq:scaledhamiltonian}, such that
+The measured values are substituted into Eq.\,\eqref{eq:scaledhamiltonian}, leading to

 and

 Since the energy $\tilde{H}(\theta,\dot{\theta})$ is expected to be constant we get